Pirates vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 49 hits with 10 doubles, 13 home runs, 24 walks and 42 RBI.
-He's also stolen four bases.
+- Nolan Gorman has collected 50 hits with 10 doubles, 14 home runs and 25 walks.
+He has driven in 44 runs with four stolen bases.

 Gorman Recent Games